GeoscienceAustralia/ptha/ptha_access/INSTALL.Rmd

 ### **Getting a recent version of netcdf**

 You need to install the R package `ncdf4` with OPeNDAP support.
-This may be difficult unless you are running linux (although you can do this using a virtual machine).
-Non-linux users are encouraged to install an ubuntu virtual machine (e.g. using [VirtualBox](https://www.virtualbox.org) or some other virtualization software) and follow the steps below.
+This may be difficult unless you are running Linux (although you can do this using a virtual machine).
+Non-Linux users are encouraged to install an Ubuntu virtual machine (e.g. using [VirtualBox](https://www.virtualbox.org) or some other virtualization software) and follow the steps below.